captain-mayhem/captainsengine/heroquest/README.txt

    In the future, when the editor will understand more commands and the maps can therefore become more complex, a parser will of course be added, but that is currently not urgently neccessary.
 2. Usage of the editor
- If you have written a valid map file, just type HQ-Edit <file> and the editor will create a .hqm file out of it.
+ If you have written a valid map file, just type HQEditor <file> and the editor will create a .hqm file out of it.
 To play the map, copy the .hqm file in the levels/basic/ directory of the client and the server.
 The structure of the .hqm file is explained in the section data structures of this README file.
 3. startup and texture files